jiezheng2020/Calorie/README.md

 ## Features

-- Sign up a new account and log in
+- Sign up a new account and log in, or log in as demo user
 - Create / Edit / Search Diary entries
 - Search / Create / Edit / Delete Food and Exercise entries
 - Receive a personalized daily caloric goal based on your specifications, or set a custom goal!